Skip to main content

 Introduction to Marine Engineering

-Chapter 3 Introduction to Thermodynamics
+Chapter 3 Thermodynamics

 Adapted from Principles of Naval Engineering The process of generating steam is basically simple.
 You boil water and continue to add heat until the water turns into steam.
 But how can this steam cause a ship to move through the water?
 How can steam provide power for steering, ventilation, refrigeration, distillation of seawater, and all the other needs of the vessel?